-Yes, the absence of receiver Brandon Aiyuk and tight end George Kittle helped, but 11 catches for 133 yards is a remarkable stat line no matter the circumstances.
+Yes, the absence of Brandon Aiyuk and George Kittle helped, but 11 catches for 133 yards is a remarkable stat line no matter the circumstances.
 And with Kittle sidelined for the foreseeable future, I have to think that Samuel's role as a target hog in the offense will continue going forward.

 All stats retrieved from Pro Football Reference and Fantasy Pros.

 Cam Akers, Los Angeles Rams